stadust/demonlist-guidelines/250_Raw_Footage/200_handcams_liveplays.md

 ## Liveplays

 Similarly, raw footage may include a "liveplay", in which an external camera *records the computer screen for the entire session*.
-Liveplays will be considered **only if the input device is visible** during the majority of the recording; without this restriction, the player could just externally record a hacked video.
-Similarly to a handcam, including a liveplay as raw footage will also support the legitimacy of a record.
+Liveplays will be considered as additional evidence for a record **only if the input device is visible** during the majority of the recording.
+Liveplays that do not show an input device will not necessarily be rejected; they will simply be considered equivalent to a screen-recorded video.
+Similarly to a handcam, including a valid liveplay as raw footage will greatly support the legitimacy of a record.

 </div>